argonautproject/data-query/pages/_includes/argo-procedure-intro.md

 The following are example usage scenarios for the Argonaut Procedure profile:

 -   Query for procedures performed on a Patient
--   Query for all patients who have had a specific procedure
--   Query for procedures performed during a time period
+-   Record a procedure performed on a Patient

 ##### Mandatory Data Elements and Terminology